CaptainCrowbar/crow/docs/stdio.md

 explicit Cstdio::Cstdio(const Path& f, IoMode m = IoMode::read);
 ```

-Opens the file using one of the standard `IO::mode` values, defaulting to read
+Opens the file using one of the standard `IoMode` values, defaulting to read
 only.

 ```c++